gecio/gecio.github.io/docs/_optimist/guided_tour/step20/index.en.md

             - {start: 10.0.0.10, end: 10.0.0.250}
 ```

-This is the basic structure for your stack, you will save it as `groups.yaml.`
+This is the basic structure for your stack, the file can be saved under the name `groups.yaml.`

-Now you create a new template `exampleserver.yaml` and
-you define the VM here.
+Create a new template `exampleserver.yaml` and define the VM here.

 Make sure that `name` and `network_id` are **not** defined.

 Use a valid value to fill `image:`.
 You can use the image name or ID.
-You get either of them by running `openstack image list`.
+Exact image names / IDs can be obtained by running `openstack image list`.
+ß

 ```yaml
 heat_template_version: 2014-10-16